5. Offer a structured program

 7. Help keep the focus off cancer

 Sometimes the best thing you can do for someone undergoing cancer treatment is to help them restore some normalcy.
-Try not to put too much focus on cancer care, and make an effort to ask about hobbies, interests, and other topics.
+Try not to put too much focus on cancer care.
+Make an effort to ask about hobbies, interests, and other topics.

 If you enjoyed the information in this post, please share the video below on Facebook and Twitter.